lazarus99x/bubbles/ADMIN_GUIDE.md

 All site settings are stored in a Supabase database table and loaded dynamically when the website starts.
 The site uses a context provider pattern to make these settings available throughout the application.

-> **Important:** Before using the site settings features, make sure the database has been properly set up.
-See the [DATABASE_SETUP.md](./DATABASE_SETUP.md) file for instructions on how to create and initialize the site_settings table.

 ### Database Structure

 ```sql